acoustic-content-samples/wchtools-cli/README.md

 #### Deleting pages by hierarchical path or by id

   You can delete pages by hierarchical path, or by id.
-The hierarchical path is the tree based path shown in the Watson Content Hub site manager user interface, which is not necessarily the same as the URL path to the page.
+The hierarchical path is the tree based path shown in the Acoustic Content site manager user interface, which is not necessarily the same as the URL path to the page.
 The hierarchical path is made up of the page names, separated by / characters (eg, /Home/Products/Outdoors) and is case sensitive.
 The "path" field when creating a page or editing a page settings is for the URL path, which by default is the same as the hierarchical name based path, but may differ, if a sites developer decides to set alternate URL path fields for some pages.
 To see a list of "hierarchical" page paths for your site, try the following command:

     wchtools list --pages --server

-  A Watson Content Hub tenant can be used to manage multiple web sites.
+  An Acoustic Content tenant can be used to manage multiple web sites.
 The resulting list will show a list of pages associated with each of these sites.
 When deleting pages by path or id, a site must also be specified using the --site-context option and the "context root" of the site.
 (The default site does not have a context root, so use a value of "default".)

     wchtools delete -p -v --path /Home/Products/Details --site-context default  (delete the page named Details from the default site)